kazugorou/kazugorou/README.md

 if our ponies look similar u can literally just ask me to change mine idc (i care a lot)

-hyperfixating trigun and honkai star rail !!
+hyperfixating trigun and enstars !!

 ...